Oh no! We may not fully support the browser or device software you are using !

 However, there’s one catch: The new non-streamlined installment agreement (NSIA) requires the IRS to file a public Notice of Federal Tax Lien against the taxpayer.
 (With one exception: NSIAs for 2019 balances don’t require the IRS to file a tax lien.)

 We'll go into more detail later about this new plan for large tax bills.
 First, let's take a look at other IRS payment plans for different amounts of tax debt.

 IRS payment plan options

-The new non-streamlined installment agreement (“NSIA”)
+The new non-streamlined installment agreement

 NSIA terms and conditions

-The good news is that individual tax debtors who owe up to $250,000 now have an easier path to an IRS payment plan.
-If the taxpayer’s financial circumstances change, they can always renegotiate the terms of the IRS collection agreement based on their ability to pay.
+The good news is that individual taxpayers who owe up to $250,000 now have an easier path to an IRS payment plan.
+If your financial circumstances change, you can always renegotiate the terms of the agreement based on your ability to pay.

 For help creating a strategy to address your tax issue, visit Jackson Hewitt’s Tax Resolution Hub to see the various ways we can help you.